Returning to teaching

 Read up on Curriculum changes

-Consider looking into areas of Continuing Professional Development (CPD) to update your curriculum and/ or subject knowledge.
+Consider looking into areas of professional learning to update your curriculum and/ or subject knowledge.